TomDDG/Z80onMDR_lite/README.md

 # Z80onMDR_lite

 Z80onMDR_Lite - Z80 snapshot to Microdrive MDR image converter

-a cut down version of the full Z80onMDR to use with or within other utilities Copyright (c) 2021, Tom Dalby
+A cut down version of the full Z80onMDR https://tomdalby.com/other/z80onmdr.html to use with or within other utilities under the GPL3.0 licence.

+Copyright (c) 2021, Tom Dalby

 Z80onMDR_Lite is free software: you can redistribute it and/or modify